Deeptig9138/DSA-in-CPP/Basics/Patterns/Triangle Pattern/README.md

   - In Row 1, it prints `1`.
   - In Row 2, it prints `2 1`.
   - In Row 3, it prints `3 2 1`.

+### 4. Floyd's Triangle**
+- The **outer loop** controls the number of rows, running from `1` to `n` (the total number of rows).
+   - The loop variable `i` keeps track of the current row number, where the number of elements in each row increases with each iteration.
+- For each row `i`, the **inner loop** prints exactly `i` numbers.
+   - The numbers are consecutive and start from `1`.
+A variable `num` is used to track the current number to be printed, and it is incremented after every print.
+- The pattern starts with `1` in the first row, and the numbers increase consecutively as you move down the rows.

 ---
 ## solid_triangle2: